 Step 7: Bake the crackers for 15 minutes or until golden.

-If you love these crackers, you are also going to love these crispy Gluten Free Cheese Straws!
+If you love these crackers, you will also love these crispy Gluten Free Cheese Straws!

-These crackers should keep fresh for up to 3 days.
+These crackers should last for up to 3 days.
 These crackers do not have preservatives like regular store-bought mass-produced crackers, so they will not keep fresh as long.

 Gluten Free Cheez Its